SugarRay411/gportfolio-app/README.md

 # Gportfolio-APP
-The application will host a multi-tier web application stack [Gportfolio] using vagrant.
+The application hosted a multi-tier web application stack [Gportfolio] using vagrant.
 Host and run the project on AWS cloud production.
 I employed a lift and shift strategy on the project.

 AWS SERVICES
 Ec2 instances were employed for the creation of VM for Tomcat, RabbitMQ, Memcache, and MySQL services.